 - Look for any bubbles in your tire.
 If there is a bubble in your tire it means you have a break in a belt in the tire, and it is now compromised.
 It is recommended that you use your spare or get it replaced immediately before driving the vehicle again because the tire could give way at any time.

 - Start the car and listen for any odd noises.

 - Make sure there are no objects that you could strike pulling out from where you are parked.

 - Pull forward and test the brakes before starting your trip.

 There is a lot of maintenance vehicles require to ensure safe and efficient operation.
 Changing tires before they get too worn is very important to be able to operate a vehicle safely.
-Other common issues to address include changing the oil, replacing belts, replacing fluids, and replacing windshield just to name a few.
+Other common issues to address include changing the oil, replacing belts, and replacing fluids, to name a few.
 Read your vehicle’s owner manual to get familiar with what preventative maintenance needs taken care of and when.

-While the majority of the time you will never any of the issues mentioned above, the one time you do it could result in a serious accident.
-Take mechanical issues seriously and when you find one during an inspection get it fixed by a professional to ensure the vehicle is safe to operate.
+While the majority of the time you will never have any of the issues mentioned above, the one time you do, it could result in a serious accident.
+Take mechanical issues seriously, and when you find one during an inspection, get it fixed by a professional to ensure the vehicle is safe to operate.

 Do you want downloadable PDFs of all of the talks?
 Join as a member and get all of the 250+ free talks as well as 300+ additional talks in PDFs that are easy to download and print!